pesader

 Finally, you’re all set!
 Follow the steps below to make your first code contribution to GNOME and don’t hesitate to ask any questions.

-This blog post is a slightly re-written translation of this blog post by LKCAMP, which was written by myself and Tárik Sá.
+This blog post is a slightly re-written translation of this blog post by LKCAMP, which was originally written in Brazilian Portuguese by myself and Tárik Sá.